Board Meetings — FAQs

 - Ending time of meeting

-- Signature of the secretary
+- Signature of the Secretary

-Various state laws, known as sunshine laws, require nonprofit organizations receiving public funding to open at least some of their board meetings to the public.
+Various state laws, known as sunshine laws, may require nonprofit organizations receiving public funding to open some of their board meetings to the public.
 The purpose is to promote accountability and transparency by allowing the public to see how decisions are made in the boardroom and how money is being allocated.
 Defenders of the laws claim that opening meetings to outsiders gives the organization another opportunity to stay on track and earn the public’s trust.

 These ordinances are contentious.
 Some board members feel that outsiders in the boardroom hinder open discussion, particularly when controversial issues are being debated.
 To a certain degree, this can be overcome by well-prepared board meetings, guidelines for outsider comments and participation, and handling the discussion of truly confidential matters (evaluations, grievance procedures, compensation, and business negotiations) in executive sessions.
 Further, by being proactive, publicly-funded organizations can make sure that relevant information is made available to those who are interested in it.

 Which nonprofits are affected?